FihlaTV/WindChime-Android/README.md

 ## Example Apps

-+ The [example](https://github.com/OnlyInAmerica/AirShare-Android/tree/master/example) module of this repository illustrates simple synchronous sharing of structured data.
++ The [example](https://github.com/guardianproject/WindChime-Android/tree/master/example) module of this repository illustrates simple synchronous sharing of structured data.
-+ [BLEMeshChat](https://github.com/OnlyInAmerica/BLEMeshChat) is a more advanced example featuring background operation and store-and-forward messaging.
++ [BLEMeshChat](https://github.com/guardianproject/BLEMeshChat) is a more advanced example featuring background operation and store-and-forward messaging.

 ## Usage

 ### Synchronous AirDrop-Style Sharing

-AirShare's `PeerFragment` provides a simple sharing experience between mobile app instances in the foreground, with the sending user manually selecting the recipient.
+WindChime's `PeerFragment` provides a simple sharing experience between mobile app instances in the foreground, with the sending user manually selecting the recipient.
 PeerFragment provides a UI to facilitate recipient selection and reports events via `PeerFragmentListener`, which your hosting Activity must implement.

 ```java